Here’s a recipe for a simple, wholesome, homemade apple fruit leather that’s perfect for lunch boxes and snacks for kids.

 - Put mixture into a blender and process until smooth.

-- Pour onto a baking sheet lined with parchment paper or a Silpat and spread with a spatula into a thin layer.
+- Pour onto a large baking sheet lined with a silicone baking mat (such as Silpat) and spread with a spatula into a thin layer.
+Bang the pan on the counter a few times to make sure the mixture is evenly distributed.

-- Bake at 170 degrees for 2-3 hours or until it's tacky but doesn't stick to your finger.
+- Bake at 170 degrees (or similar low temperature, depending on your oven) for 2-3 hours, checking every 20-30 minutes, until it's tacky but doesn't stick to your finger.